Jigsy1/mIRCd/readme.txt

    You can also do this via the Menubar, /mIRCd.gui or by LOAD.bat.

-4. Generate a password for your Oper account, by doing: /mIRCd.mkpasswd password You can also do /raw MKPASSWD password when connected to the server, or via MKPASSWD.bat which will dump a sha512 hash into a file called mkpasswd.txt.
-(Copy that into mIRCd.ini.)
+4. Generate a password for your Oper account, by doing: /mIRCd.mkpasswd password You can also do /raw MKPASSWD password when connected to the server, or via the Menubar, /mIRCd.gui or MKPASSWD.bat which will dump a salted sha512 hash into a file called mkpasswd.txt.
+   Copy that into mIRCd.ini under [Opers] next to an account name.

 *!*!* WARNING(!): It is strongly recommended also setting separate passwords for /DIE and /RESTART *!*!*